Skip to content Skip to footer

 .wrapper { display: flex; } .wrapper img { margin-right: 20px; } @media(max-width: 570px) { .wrapper img { display: none; } } .hero-energy-lines { position: absolute; z-index: 1; bottom: 0; right: 0; height: 100%; width: 50%; background-size: 100% auto; background-repeat: no-repeat; } .hero-home .hero-header:not(:last-child){ color: #fff !important; } .hero-home p { color: #fff !important; } .container-custom { position: relative; z-index: 1; } .image { position: absolute; top: 104px; right: 0; bottom: 0; left: 54%; background-image: url('${test}'); background-size: cover; background-position: center; background-repeat: no-repeat; z-index: 0; } .section-wrapper { position: relative; overflow: hidden; padding-bottom: 7rem !important; } @media (max-width: 991px) { .image { position: static; height: 300px; } .container { position: static; } .hero-energy-lines-mobile { position: absolute; top: -486px; } .hero-home .hero-header:not(:last-child) { color: #003169 !important; } .hero-home p { color: #444 !important; margin: 0 !important; font-size: 1.125rem !important; } .hero-home { margin-top: 0; } } @media (max-width: 768px) { .hero-energy-lines-mobile { top: -311px; } .section-wrapper { padding-bottom: 0rem !important; } } @media (max-width: 441px) { .hero-energy-lines { width: 77%; } .section-wrapper { padding-bottom: 0rem !important; } } @media (min-width: 992px) { .hero-home { margin-top: 103px; } .hero-home .hero-body { top: -51.5px; } }

-• EM credit markets delivered positive returns, with corporates returning +1.73% and sovereigns, +2.86%, predominantly driven by higher yielding assets.
-Spreads tightened by 30bps for corporates and 41bps for sovereigns.
-Within corporates, the Real Estate, TMT and Pulp & Paper sectors outperformed with no notable detractors over the period.
-In sovereigns, Africa, Latin America, and Europe contributed the most.
-Local markets also delivered positive returns over the month, with the index returning +2.77% for the month.
-This was driven by positive performance in both FX and Rates, which returned +1.59% and +1.17% respectively.
-At the country level, Hungary, Brazil and South Africa contributed to returns over the period.
-However, Indonesia detracted slightly from performance.
+• EM credit markets delivered positive returns, with corporates returning +0.38% and sovereigns, +1.00%, predominantly driven by higher yielding assets.
+Spreads tightened by 5bps for corporates and 10bps for sovereigns.
+Within corporates, the Transport, Real Estate and Industrial sectors outperformed with only Pulp & Paper detracting over the period.
+In sovereigns, Africa and Europe contributed the most.
+Local markets also delivered positive returns over the month, with the index returning +0.85% for the month.
+This was driven by positive performance in both FX and Rates, which returned +0.07% and +0.79% respectively.
+At the country level, South Africa, Hungary and Peru contributed to returns over the period.
+However, Indonesia and Turkey detracted from performance.

 Looking to Emerging Market News: